QUICK ANSWER

 5. Post-pandemic study habit shifts.

-This one is harder to measure but consistently reported.
-Adult learners who studied in 2018 or 2019 generally used a routine of in-person classes, paper note-taking, and scheduled study blocks.
-Adult learners in 2024 to 2026 are more likely to study in fragments (15-minute sessions on a phone, mixed with social media, interrupted by notifications).
+This one is harder to measure from public DBPR data, but it shows up constantly in student behavior.
+Many adult learners now study in fragments: 15-minute sessions on a phone, mixed with social media, interrupted by notifications.
 Fragmented study produces weaker retention, especially on statute-heavy material.

 This is not a judgment.
 It's a description of how attention has changed.
 The exam hasn't adapted.
 The cut score is still 75%.
 Fragmented study meets a 75% cut score and the pass rate slides.